Student engagement

 Get involved

-• From October 2023, the University will get involved with Green Impact and Student Switch Off - engagement programmes organised by SOS-UK to encourage a university-wide transition towards sustainability.
+• The University is actively involved in Green Impact - an engagement programme organised by SOS-UK to encourage a university-wide transition towards sustainability.
 To find out how students can get involved, sign up to our emails

 • Students can get involved in university-funded projects aimed at tackling local sustainability problems.
 Recent student-led projects have included tree-planting and a community-fridge.
 Previous projects include Transforming bins into blooms and Eco-labelling